 Children’s party food is traditionally full of salt, sugar and isn’t very healthy.
-If you want to change that here are 20 healthy kids birthday party ideas.
+If you want to change that here are 20 healthy kids party food ideas.

 Baby S turns two this weekend!
 It’s a cliché to say it but I really can’t believe how quickly these two years have gone by.
 I guess I need to stop calling him Baby S soon – although he’ll always be the baby of the family (having three kids is definitely my limit!).

 We’re throwing a small birthday party for him and a few of his little friends and because most of them are two or under I wanted to make a special effort to keep the food as healthy as possible without too much sugar.
 But when I thought about most of the parties we’ve been to recently (which are usually for slightly older kids), although there’s always healthier food such as fruits and veggies on offer, my kids have made a beeline for the crisps, sweets and chocolates.